top of page

 Search

-How to apply for Medicare while Social Security offices are closed
+How to apply for Medicare without going to the Social Security office

 apply for medicare online

-As you may know, our local Social Security (SS) offices are closed because of the coronavirus pandemic.
-People approaching Medicare eligibiity age (65 usually) may be wondering how to apply for Medicare benefits if they can't go the local SS office.
+During the coronavirus pandemic the Social Security Administration made applying for Medicare online easier and more accessible.
+People approaching Medicare eligibiity age (65 usually) may be wondering how to apply for Medicare benefits without having to go to their local Social Security (SS) office.
 Read on, and all of your questions will be answered!

 If you are already taking your SS income benefit: